Group Visits & Tours

 Van and car parking is free for all museum patrons in the White River State Park underground parking garage while spaces last.
 Bus or motorcoach transportation can drop attendees off at the entrance and park nearby in the White River State Park south lot.

 Student tours are perfect for educating and entertaining students.
-Tours include highlights of the museum and educators can find resources for creating curriculum to correlate with their visit.
+Tours include highlights of the museum and educators can find resources for creating a curriculum to correlate with their visit.

 Visiting the museum opens your mind to new ideas and incredible stories.
 We offer scout patches for those who learn about Western and Native American art and artifacts.
 As you learn, you can earn a badge for the knowledge you gain.